vinhkhuc/VanillaML/README.md

 VanillaML contains a collection of popular machine learning algorithms.

 All implementations are made to be as simple as possible.
 That said, there are no bells and whistles to speed up model's performance for production usage.
-The implementations follows scikit-learn's API conventions.
+The implementations follow scikit-learn's API conventions.

  <p align="center">[Demos](#demos)</p>